Student Loans

 Student loans are often the catchall term to describe any financial assistance that needs to be repaid.
 This includes federal loans, as well as private loans.
 Private student loans may be an option to help cover remaining college expenses, but they are not part of the FAFSA and may not be listed as part of your award letter.

 Scholarships are awarded on a national, regional, and local level.
 There also may be scholarships distributed by your college.
 The best way to find scholarships is to search and apply for scholarships that match your criteria.
 While some scholarships are merit-based, not all are.
-For example, you can enter to win a $5,000 Discover® Student Loans Scholarship Award with no required GPA, essay, or lengthy application

 A merit scholarship is awarded on merit (grades, special skills, or achievements) and not solely based on financial need.
 Merit scholarships are commonly awarded for academic excellence, but not always.
 Merit scholarships may also be awarded for athletic ability, artistic ability, and more.